State of the James

 The James River Association would like to thank the following organizations for their contributions to this report:

-William and Mary Center for Conservation Biology, Virginia Institute for Marine Science, Virginia Marine Resources
+The College of William and Mary – Virginia Commonwealth University Center for Conservation Biology, Virginia Institute for Marine Science, Virginia Marine Resources

 Commission, Trout Unlimited, U.S. Forest Service, U.S. Geological Survey, U.S. Environmental Protection Agency,